Excitations in the Higher Lattice Gauge Theory Model for Topological Phases I: Overview

 This picture therefore tidily describes several types of simple excitation that we expect to find.
-However, as explained in Ref. \cite{Bullivant2018}, there are more complicated excitations as well.
-We may expect loop particles that generate both a 2-flux and a 1-flux.
+However, as explained in Ref. \cite{Bullivant2018}, there may be more complicated excitations as well.
+We may expect to find loop particles that generate both a 2-flux and a 1-flux.
 The non-trivial magnetic 1-flux is associated to a closed path that links with the excitation, while the 2-flux corresponds to a spherical surface enclosing that excitation.
-In Ref. \cite{Bullivant2018}, the braiding relation between two such loops is established, using geometric arguments.
+In Ref. \cite{Bullivant2018}, the braiding relation between two such loops is established, using geometric arguments and study of the loop braid group.
 The authors look at the situation where they braid two such excitations labelled by $(g,e)$ and $(h,f)$, where the first label of each pair gives the magnetic flux and the second the 2-flux.
 When the excitation labelled by $(g,e)$ is pushed through the one labelled by $(h,f)$, the excitations should transform under braiding to become $(h^{-1}gh, h^{-1} \rhd e)$ and $(h, e f [h^{-1} \rhd e^{-1}])$.
-As will be explained in Section \ref{Section_Part_One_Braiding}, we do indeed find such excitations with these braiding statistics.
+As will be explained in Section \ref{Section_Part_One_Braiding}, we do indeed find such excitations with these braiding statistics in the lattice model.

-Having discussed the excitations we will find in terms of electric charges, magnetic fluxes and their 2-gauge equivalents, we can now look in more detail at how these arise in our Hamiltonian model.
-We will describe the operators that produce and move these excitations and will also see features that are not apparent from this brief discussion, including which energy terms the fluxes and charges excite and which of the excitations are confined (cost energy to separate from their antiparticle).